8 Levaquin Interactions: What To Avoid When You’re Taking Levaquin

 Key Takeaways

-• Levaquin (levofloxacin) interacts with several medications, supplements, and foods that can affect its effectiveness or cause serious side effects.
+• Levaquin (levofloxacin) is an antibiotic that can interact with certain medications, supplements, and minerals, which may reduce its effectiveness or increase the risk of side effects.

-Understanding Levaquin Interactions for Safe Usage
+Understanding Levaquin Interactions for Safe Use

 1. Antacids and Mineral Supplements